labgrid-project/labgrid/doc/configuration.rst

   - :any:`PowerProtocol`

 Arguments:
-  - qemu_bin (str): reference to the tools key
+  - qemu_bin (str): reference to the tools key for the QEMU binary
   - machine (str): QEMU machine type
   - cpu (str): QEMU cpu type
   - memory (str): QEMU memory size (ends with M or G)
-  - boot_args (str): kernel boot argument
   - extra_args (str): extra QEMU arguments, they are passed directly to the QEMU binary
+  - boot_args (str): optional, additional kernel boot argument
-  - kernel (str): reference to the images key
+  - kernel (str): optional, reference to the images key for the kernel
+  - flash (str): optional, reference to the images key for the flash image
-  - rootfs (str): reference to the paths key
+  - rootfs (str): optional, reference to the paths key for use as the virtio-9p filesystem
-  - dtb (str): optional, reference to the image key
+  - dtb (str): optional, reference to the image key for the device tree

 The qemudriver also requires the specification of: